 Kinoteka, the Palace of Culture and Science

-Due to the fact that Collegium Civitas is located right in the city centre, you are never far from exciting places.
+Due to the fact that Collegium Civitas is located right in the city center, you are never far from exciting places.
 Kinoteka is a modern cinema complex located in the iconic building of the Palace of Culture and Science.
+It combines the tradition and atmosphere of 50 years of the post-war history of Warsaw with modernity, meeting the highest standards of cinema halls.
 Here you can watch ambitious art movies as well as box office hits.
 Enjoy the shows and don’t forget to ask for a student discount before you buy a ticket.

 Kultura Cinema, Krakowskie Przedmieście

 This is a trendy small cinema located just across the street from the Presidential Palace.
 It is often visited by fans of independent movies from all over the globe.
 There is a nice restaurant there, where you can order a drink before or after the show.

 Cinema City, Powsińska Street, Sadyba Best Mall